colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 `acme.sh --renew -d domain.tld --days 65 --force`

-Now the cert expiration dates happen 65 days later instead of the default 80, and the first renewal notice comes 5 days before they expire, and again at 1 day if you don’t renew certs within the first 4 days of the first notice.
+Now the certificates expire after 65 days instead of the default 80, and the first renewal notice comes 5 days before they expire, and again at 1 day if you don’t renew certificates first.

-It works because Let’s Encrypt doesn’t know or care that you’ve changed the acme.sh script to renew your certs earlier than 80 days.
+It works because Let’s Encrypt doesn’t know or care that you’ve changed the acme.sh script to renew your certifications earlier than 80 days.
 By forcing a renewal date to 65 days, you cut into Let’s Encrypt’s three notifications periods by 15 days; effectively bumping the first two out and creating a new first one at day 5.

+**Note to CSF admins:** Certificates for CSF’s websites are currently set to expire after a provacative 69 days from renewal, which makes the first renewal notification arrive 9 days in advance.

 ## Keep your script updated!